zoxpx/pxdocs/content/cloud-references/auto-disk-provisioning/gcp/_index.md

 **Key-value store**

-Portworx uses a key-value store for it's clustering metadata.
+Portworx uses a key-value store for its clustering metadata.
 Please have a clustered key-value database (etcd or consul) installed and ready.
 For etcd installation instructions refer this [doc](/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes/etcd).

 **Firewall**